Introduction to Data Collection Tools

 Sample design:

 A sample design refers to a decided plan to reach the sample from a given population.
-And it leads the procedure to inform the number of items to be included in the sample.
+It includes deciding the number of items to include and the procedure for choosing them.
+A well-structured sample design ensures that the data collected is representative and unbiased.

-Here are the list of top popular data collection tools:
+Here is the list of top popular data collection tools:

 GoSpotCheck uses the field of data to drive force for the business.
 It collects the data and analyzes real-time information.
 In addition, it helps to understand the current status of the sales force and plan for improvement.